Perceptor/rack-core-data/README.md

 # Rack::CoreData
 **Automatically generate REST APIs for Core Data models**

 > This project is being deprecated in favor of splitting the functionality across [Rack::Scaffold](https://github.com/mattt/rack-scaffold) & [core_data](https://github.com/mattt/core_data).
-Follow [Helios](https://github.com/helios-framework/helios) for updates about this and all related project.
+> Follow [Helios](https://github.com/helios-framework/helios) for updates about this and its related projects.

 <table>
   <thead><tr>